PilnyTomas/nuttx/Documentation/contributing/coding_style.rst

    delimitation using ``_``.
 Long variable names, however, are discouraged.
 -  **Use structures**.
-If possible, wrap all global variables within a structure to minimize the liklihood of name collisions.
+If possible, wrap all global variables within a structure to minimize the likelihood of name collisions.
 -  **Avoid global variables when possible**.
-Use of global variables, in general, is discourage unless there is no other reasonable solution.
+Use of global variables, in general, is discouraged unless there is no other reasonable solution.

 .. error:: This is incorrect